HomeLatest NewsGovTechIndia eyes big pie of $1.5 trillion global semiconductor market in post-pandemic alignment

 “We are also aiming to become a $1 trillion digital economy, which will generate new jobs, entrepreneurs, and investments,” Chandrasekhar said, adding that following the Covid-19 pandemic, the world’s behaviour had shifted, with countries seeking a trusted partner in electronics and digital solutions, which India could provide.

-On data security and privacy concerns, the minister said “We want the Internet to be open and uncontrolled by large technology companies, as well as safe and trustworthy for all users, with intermediaries held accountable.”
+On security and concerns, the minister said “We want the Internet to be open and uncontrolled by large technology companies, as well as safe and trustworthy for all users, with intermediaries held accountable.”

 Today, India has an online population of up to 800 million individuals.
 Chandrashekhar stated that Internet services should be accessible to a vast number of people in order for them to access public and commercial services, and should not be limited to the English language alone, since he desires an inclusive Internet.